eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 link_text: "Tic-tac-toe Game Contract Using Single Node"
 ---

-# Tic-tac-toe on Antelope
+# Tic-tac-toe on EOS

-This tic-tac-toe tutorial guides you step by step to build a tic-tac-toe game which runs on an Antelope blockchain.
-You will create a smart contract containing the game logic, then compile and deploy this smart contract to an Antelope blockchain.
+This tic-tac-toe tutorial guides you step by step to build a tic-tac-toe game which runs on the EOS blockchain.
+You will create a smart contract containing the game logic, then compile and deploy this smart contract to the EOS blockchain.
 In this tutorial we use a local [single node testnet](http://docs.eosnetwork.com/leap/latest/nodeos/usage/development-environment/local-single-node-testnet "local single node testnet") and show you how to play the game by calling the smart contract.
 For another example in using the single node testnet see the [Getting Started](../02_getting-started/index.md) section.

 [[info]]
-| Antelope is a blockchain software framework developed by EOS Network Foundation.
-Smart contracts which run on the Antelope framework should run on any blockchain which using the Antelope framework.
-EOS is a digital token, though it also refers to the first public blockchain run on the Antelope framework, EOS or the public mainnet.
-In this tutorial we will use the Antelope framework to run a blockchain on your local machine.
+| In this tutorial we will use the EOS software to run a blockchain on your local machine.
 This runs only one producing node and is commonly called a single node testnet.

 We explain the purpose of each step and why it is important.